siomarapantarotto/nodejs-playground/README.md

 - Express
 - MongoDB, a NoSQL database

-Node.js is a tool written in C++, which basically wraps the V8 engine, just like web browsers, and lets us write code in JavaScript and share it between the front end and back end of our projects.
+<b>Node.js</b> is a tool written in C++, which basically wraps the V8 engine, just like web browsers, and lets us write code in JavaScript and share it between the front end and back end of our projects.

-Express is a lightweight and flexible web application framework in JavaScript that simplifies building server-side applications and APIs with Node.js, handling routing and HTTP requests.
+<b>Express</b> is a lightweight and flexible web application framework in JavaScript that simplifies building server-side applications and APIs with Node.js, handling routing and HTTP requests.

-MongoDB is a super flexible NoSQL database that is a great fit for certain types of applications where a traditional, structured database might not be the best choice.
+<b>MongoDB</b> is a super flexible NoSQL database that is a great fit for certain types of applications where a traditional, structured database might not be the best choice.

 Node.js adds more features: